 Disposal refers to the long-term placement of waste or treated waste.
-It is almost always off-site.
-We do not classify stotage containers on site as a form of disposal.
+It is almost always off-site - away from where the waste is generated - and usually involves burial underground.
+We do not classify putting waste in storage containers on site as a form of disposal.

-Heat treatment processes often use a "time and termperature" criteria.
+Heat treatment processes often use a "time and temperature" criteria.
 These rest on laboratory validation of the effectiveness of the treatment.
-Samples of typical waste are subjected to a temperature for a given time (and sometimes with a certain oxygen content in the atmosphere.)
-If detailed analysis of the samples treated in the laboratory this way shows it is safe for disposal, the operating conditions – residence time and temperature – are written into the operating permit and form a target for the operators of the treatment.
-If the incinerator or autoclave meet these time and temperature.
+In the validation process samples of waste are subjected to a temperature for a given time (and sometimes with a certain oxygen content in the atmosphere.)
+If analysis of the samples treated in the laboratory this way shows it is safe for disposal, the operating conditions – residence time and temperature – regulators write these conditions into the operating permit and the conditions become a target for the operators of the treatment.

-Biological indicators are preparations of specific microorganisms that provide a defined and stable resistance to specific sterilization processes.
-These indicators are used to determine the level of performance of sterilization equipment and to develop validated sterilization processes for specific articles.
+Biological indicators are preparations of specific microorganisms (usually bacteria) that have a known survival/die response to a sterilization processes.
+These indicators are used to determine the level of performance of sterilization equipment and to establish sterilization has likely occurred.

-More specifically, biological indicators can be used to ensure that products are sterile in their final containers.
+Biological indicators can be used to ensure that products are sterile in their final containers.
 They also are employed to ensure the sterilization of materials and equipment that are used in aseptic processing.
-Finally, they can also be used as a mean of evaluating autoclave sterilization cycles and the quality of processes employed to decontaminate aseptic clean-room environments or isolators.
+They can also be used as a means of evaluating autoclave sterilization cycles and the quality of processes employed to decontaminate aseptic clean-room environments or isolators.

 Waste management engineers employ the concept of a process challenge device (PCD).
 These devices are designed to be a stand-in for a larger sterilization system.
 The PCD is a small and disposable device that acts as a canary in a coal mine.
 It is overly sensitive.
 If the PCD shows microorganisms can survive, it means the larger unit may not be up to snuff.